ramiabr/Big-Data-Analysis/README.md

 # Web Data Analysis
 The Goal of this project is to Extract Financial data (Gold and Silver Prices) from website (investing.com) and Build a MySQL database in local server, then code will perform various data analysis like compute Mean, Variance on the Dataset.

-## Architecture of Solution
+## Architecture
-This project contains two parts
+There are two parts

 1.)
 Extract Data from Website (fetchHtml.py)